The English Curriculum

 Students begin with an exploration of protest poetry from a diverse range of poets.
 All students have the opportunity to craft and perform their poetry.
 Students build on the concepts of diversity and protest through their study of protest prose.
 The study of legend and writing from different times allows students to deepen their understanding of language and ‘stories’ as a craft before they produce their own descriptive pieces and monologues.
 Students study ‘Blood Brothers’ and have the opportunity to think like a director before concluding the year with Shakespeare’s Romeo and Juliet.
 Students will have regular class readers such as ‘Divergent’ by Veronica Roth and ‘Stone Cold’ by Robert Swindells.

-Students begin by following a gothic reading scheme, designed to develop their analytical skills in exploring writers’ use of language and structure.
-The extracts are also used as stimulus for writing tasks.
+Students begin by reading prose and poetry from around the world.
+This unit is designed to develop their analytical skills in exploring writers’ craft, but also to help them strengthen their understanding of Literature as a vehicle for understanding different experiences and perspectives.
 Students will also be introduced to the texts which will underpin their Literature GCSE: ‘A Christmas Carol’ by Charles Dickens, ‘DNA’ by Dennis Kelly, ‘Macbeth’ by William Shakespeare and ‘Power and Conflict’ poetry which includes work by both pre and post 1914 poets.
 In Year 9 the emphasis is on plot, character and context, key knowledge which underpins the learning in subsequent years.
 Students will have regular class readers such as ‘Of Mice and Men’ by John Steinbeck, ‘Noughts and Crosses’ by Malorie Blackman and also increasingly read excerpts of thought provoking non-fiction texts.

 Key Stage 4